mrcavalcanti/mosaicoo/docs/sources/developers/plugins/migration-guide.md

 ## From version 7.x.x to 8.x.x

-This section explains how to migrate Grafana v7.x.x plugins to the updated plugin system available in Grafana v8.x.x.
+This section explains how to migrate Mosaicoo v7.x.x plugins to the updated plugin system available in Mosaicoo v8.x.x.
 Depending on your plugin, you need to perform one or more of the following steps.
-We have documented the breaking changes in Grafana v8.x.x and the steps you need to take to upgrade your plugin.
+We have documented the breaking changes in Mosaicoo v8.x.x and the steps you need to take to upgrade your plugin.

 ### Backend plugin v1 support has been dropped

-Use the new [plugin sdk](https://github.com/grafana/grafana-plugin-sdk-go) to run your backend plugin running in Grafana 8.
+Use the new [plugin sdk](https://github.com/grafana/grafana-plugin-sdk-go) to run your backend plugin running in Mosaicoo 8.

 #### 1. Add dependency on grafana-plugin-sdk-go